-Lisbon Airport is Porto’s biggest airport, and most people visiting Portugal fly into here.
+Lisbon Airport is Portugal’s biggest airport, and most people visiting Portugal fly into here.
 It’s situated just outside of Lisbon City Centre, and getting to and from the airport is easy thanks to all the different transportation options – metro, taxis, Ubers, and everything else.

 The airport consists of two terminals: Terminal 1 and Terminal 2.
 Terminal 1, the main airport, is where you’ll be flying from if you’re not flying with a budget airline like Ryanair, Easyjet, Wizz Air.
 It’s a nice terminal with some good airport shopping, food courts, and several airport lounges.
 All of this is overpriced, of course, but isn’t that the case with every airport?